 (b) Sets or adjusts membership fees for any member of the bona fide association based on any factor used by the insurer that issues the insurance to make any judgment or determination about the eligibility of any individual, including the member, an employee of the member or a dependent of the member, to purchase or renew the insurance.

-N. An insurer or insurance producer shall not inquire on an application for a motor vehicle insurance policy whether the applicant, any person who resides in the same household as the applicant and customarily operates a motor vehicle to be insured under the policy, or any other person who regularly and frequently operates a motor vehicle to be insured under the policy has been nonrenewed by an insurer.
+N. An insurer or insurance producer shall not inquire on an application for a motor vehicle insurance policy whether the applicant, any person who resides in the same household as the applicant and who customarily operates a motor vehicle to be insured under the policy or any other person who regularly and frequently operates a motor vehicle to be insured under the policy has been nonrenewed by an insurer.

 O. An insurer may issue an endorsement to a private passenger policy that expressly provides coverage for the provision of transportation network services, but that endorsement may not be treated as basic coverage as defined in subsection K of this section and any termination of the endorsement may not be treated as a modification of basic coverage.
 An insurer may terminate the endorsement allowed by this subsection by giving advance notice of the termination.
-Any notice by the insurer to the policyholder to terminate the endorsement allowed by this subsection shall be mailed to the named insured by United States mail at least forty-five days before the effective date of the termination.
+Any notice by the insurer to the policyholder to terminate the endorsement allowed by this subsection shall be sent to the named insured at least forty-five days before the effective date of the termination.
 The notice shall include an explanation to the named insured that the further provision of transportation network services following the effective date of the termination might subject the insured to cancellation or nonrenewal of the insured's private passenger motor vehicle policy.

 P. This section and section 28-4009 do not create an obligation of an insurer to offer, provide or issue a policy or an endorsement that includes coverage for any liability incurred while a transportation network company driver is logged in to the transportation network company's digital network or software application to be a driver or is providing transportation network services.